Skip to main content

 Insurance

 The borrower must provide All Risk Fine Art insurance with wall-to-wall coverage for the full value of the loaned item(s).
-The loaned was item(s) will be insured at value(s) assigned by NYU Special Collections.
+The loaned item(s) will be insured at value(s) assigned by NYU Special Collections.
 If the value must be determined by an independent appraiser, the borrower will assume appraisal costs.
 The borrower will agree to cover any deductibles under its policy.
+The borrower must provide a Certificate of Insurance issued to New York University.

 Transportation